salbregh/interviewprep_aNewSpring/README.md

 <img src="images/end.png" width="150"/>

 The inbetween steps that the gif shows can also be showed as output.
-Just comment out line 115 and 116, and also line 128 and 129.
+Just comment out line 115 and 116, and also line 128 and 129 of the pandemic.java file.
 ```java
 /* UNCOMMENT TO SEE HOW THE VIRUS SPREADS */
 // System.out.println("SEE SPREAD ROUND 4: " + round);